This article originally appeared on VICE Canada.

 And are there specific types of queer representation you want to see more of?
 Or specific identities that you think aren’t receiving their fair share of the spotlight?

 Oh for sure.
 I mean we’re just touching the tip of the iceberg when it comes to seeing transgendered people on television.
-I would love to see more people of colour, Indigenous people and two-spirited people.
+I would love to see more people of color, Indigenous people, and two-spirited people.
 I would love to see more butch lesbians.
 I would love to hear more Canadian stories.
 More about the underdog.
 More about people who really have to fight.
-I’m really lucky to be a part of Never Apart TV, and we’re giving voices to a lot of Canadian artists, a lot of queer transgender people of colour, Indigenous folks, and artists from all over North America.
+I’m really lucky to be a part of Never Apart TV, and we’re giving voices to a lot of Canadian artists, a lot of queer transgender people of color, Indigenous folks, and artists from all over North America.

-That’s great, and you’ve been a part of OutTV—t he world's first LGBTQ+ television network —for a really long time…
+That’s great, and you’ve been a part of OutTV—the world's first LGBTQ television network —for a really long time…

 I have, and it’s really exciting.
 Right now on Never Apart TV, which is on OUTtv and OUTtvGO, we’re showcasing season two and we’re working rapidly to finish season 3 because there’s such a demand.
 The ratings are doing really well, both online and on television, and the network keeps expanding territory.
 So our show is going into South Africa, New Zealand, Australia, the UK, the States, and on and on!

-Yes, because as Canadians, we’re not represented a whole lot, and as artists you have to move to Berlin or the US if your goal is to become famous or a rock star.
+Yes, because Canadians are not represented a whole lot, and as artists you have to move to Berlin or the US if your goal is to become famous or a rock star.
 So it’s cool to celebrate being queer and Canadian.
 As far as my involvement with OUTtv goes, I was involved with the world’s first, all-gay sketch comedy show, the House of Venus Show, and we did three seasons in the mid 2000s and that aired on OUTtv but it also re-sold all over the world.
 And that was at a time when there just wasn’t gay TV.
 We had Will and Grace and Ellen and that was it.
 We’ve come a long way, baby!

 True!
 I wonder—because you brought up Canadian queer identity—is there anything that distinguishes Canadian queer identity from American, or North American queerness more broadly?

-Well, we do share a lot of similarities with our American counterparts, and a lot of our sense of humour with our British comrades.
+Well, we do share a lot of similarities with our American counterparts, and a lot of our sense of humor with our British comrades.
 But Canada has been known to breed a lot of hilarity.
 You know, from Kids in the Hall to Second City Television.
 There are also so many mainstream, Hollywood actors from Canada.
-But a lot of people don’t realize they’re even Canadian because they’re just under the big American...thing.
-But I really do feel that Canadians, and especially queer Canadians, have their very own unique sense of humour.
+But a lot of people don’t realize they’re even Canadian because they’re just under the big American… thing.
+But I really do feel that Canadians, and especially queer Canadians, have their very own unique sense of humor.
 Do I believe that we’re being represented enough and that we’re celebrating our own?
 No. And again, with Never Apart, we’re really trying to elevate not just queer people internationally, but Canadians especially.